System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 | Requirement pivot | "Actually, make it a mobile app" | Major re-architecture (this is expensive) |

-Opinion: The hardest engineering problem in Level 3 is knowing when to stop.
+Opinion: Knowing when to stop is arguably the hardest engineering problem in Level 3.
 An agent that ships "good enough" after 3 hours is worth more than one that obsessively polishes edge cases for 12 hours and burns $50 in tokens.

 Dev server management: The agent detects the framework (Next.js → npm run dev, Vite → npx vite, etc.) and starts the appropriate dev command.
 It monitors stdout/stderr for errors.